clMathLibraries/clFFT/README.md

 Please refer to and read the [Contributing][] document for guidelines on how to contribute code to this open source project.
-The code in the /master branch is considered to be stable, and all pull-requests should be made against the /develop branch.
+The code in the /master branch is considered to be stable, and all pull-requests must be made against the /develop branch.

 ## License